bplmaps/lmec-main-site/content/articles/neponset.md

 ### Geographic concentration of PCBs

+While these early industrial facilities were not responsible for the Neponset's current PCB levels, the concentration of such pollutants are

-* Early industrial facilities were not the polluters, but today the pollutants are concentrated at both of their geographic lcoations
+* Early industrial facilities were not the polluters, but today the pollutants are concentrated at both of their geographic locations